Last Updated on by Adriaan Du Toit

 MailerLite Form Builder

 As we’ve come to expect from MailerLite, what they offer is more flexibility in customization over ConvertKit.
-For this you’ll use their drag and drop builder – a great tool for creating custom front-end elements.
+For this you’ll use their drag and drop editor – a great tool for creating custom front-end elements.

 While you can choose the type of form you want to create, these are quite limited and relate mostly to how the form looks, rather than how it’s going to be used.